-An alternative approach would be to attempt to scale half-hourly prices having regard to each of base swaps, peak swaps and cap prices.
+3 An alternative approach would be to attempt to scale half-hourly prices having regard to each of base swaps, peak swaps and cap prices.
 However, the scaling process would require subjective judgements about how to simultaneously scale to each of these prices.
 Given there would be little on which to base these subjective judgements our preference is to scale only to base swap prices, which is a mechanical process.
 We note, however, that the calculation of the WEC does use each of the contract prices from ASXEnergy.

-The contract premium cannot be directly observed, since it is the difference between an expectation at a point in time of future spot prices (which cannot be observed) and the observed forward contract prices at that point in time.
+4 The contract premium cannot be directly observed, since it is the difference between an expectation at a point in time of future spot prices (which cannot be observed) and the observed forward contract prices at that point in time.
 However, by comparing data on out-turn spot prices and observed forward contract prices, an indication of the contract premium can be inferred.
 There will be significant volatility in this observed data point, because unexpected changes in market conditions will affect out-turn spot prices but not observed forward contract prices.
 Nevertheless, if this comparison is made over enough observations, an estimate of the contract premium can be developed.
 We have undertaken this analysis for the full set of data since the commencement of trade on ASXEnergy; based on that analysis, we consider that an assumption of a contract premium of 5% is reasonable.
+In its report for the Australian Energy Council, ACIL Allen recommended that "the appropriate level of contract premium is an outcome of the analysis rather than an input".
+We are unsure how this can be implemented and believe it would be incorrect to do so in any case.
+As discussed, the actual contract premium is by nature an unobservable value theoretically derived through comparing an expected outcome at a point in time to the observed outcome at the same point in time.

-We note that there is a difference in the averaging period that we use for estimating spot prices for 2020 and the averaging period we use for calculating contract prices to be used in estimating the WEC for the VDO.
+5 We note that there is a difference in the averaging period that we use for estimating spot prices for 2021 and the averaging period we use for calculating contract prices to be used in estimating the WEC for the VDO.
 As discussed, we use the most recent 40-day average ASXEnergy prices as the best guide to the market's view on spot prices that will occur in 2020.
-However, based on advice from the ESC, we use 12-month trade weighted average ASXEnergy prices to set the contract price for retailers when determining the WEC.
+However, based on instructions from the ESC, we use 12-month trade weighted average ASXEnergy prices to set the contract price for retailers when determining the WEC.
 In our view, there is no necessity for these averaging periods to be consistent.
-One way to think about the WEC that we are calculating using this approach is that we are estimating the contract payments that a retailer would face if that retailer had purchased its contracts for 2020 over the last 12 months (at the same time as trade occurs on ASXEnergy) and uses those contracts to hedge the risk it would face based on current expectations of spot prices.
+One way to think about the WEC that we are calculating using this approach is that we are estimating the contract payments that a retailer would face if that retailer had purchased its contracts for 2021 over the last 12 months (at the same time as trade occurs on ASXEnergy) and uses those contracts to hedge the risk it would face based on current expectations of spot prices.